 Let’s say you’ve been exchanging some messages with a few hot Sugar Babies.
 One claims to be a student at XYZ University, but can’t meet you right now as she’s leaving to study abroad for a semester in ABC country.
 She asks if she can keep in touch with you while she’s gone and can’t wait to meet you when she returns.
 You exchange a few more messages with her during her semester abroad.
 Then all of a sudden you receive an urgent message that she’s been robbed in ABC Country and needs money wired to her.
 Everything, her money, her passport, her credit cards have been stolen!
 Can you immediately wire her $500 or $1,000 or even more money to her in ABC Country.
 Don’t.
 Never wire money to anyone on a Sugar Daddy dating site or dating sites.
 These are wire scams.

-These wire scams are not just being pulled as one of the Sugar Daddy Dating Site scams, but regular dating site scams and Facebook scams.
+These wire scams are not only being pulled on Sugar Daddy Dating Sites, but also on dating sites, dating apps and Facebook.
 No matter how you might feel that this could be a real emergency situation, face it!
-A consulate or embassy and the girl’s family can deal with this, if it is a real emergency.
-But this is one of the popular wire scams, so beware.
+A consulate or embassy and the girl’s family can deal with this, if this is a real emergency.
+This scenario is one of the popular wire scams, so beware.

 Whatever the come-ons, no matter how “legit” they may sound, they are all are wire scams.
 Most likely these girls are not even girls, but a small group of male scammers who have computer access and play this scammer game all day on many different websites.
-In ABC country, if they get $200 a day x 365 from unsuspecting Sugar Daddies or dating site members or Facebook friends, they’re living large.
+Look at this way, in ABC country, if they get $200 a day x 365 from unsuspecting Sugar Daddies or dating site members or Facebook friends, they’re living large.
 Please don’t feed the scammers.